BigCheeze45/angel-among-us-vms/README.md

 Windows does not support makefiles natively.
 However, if you have installed/enabled WSL, you can open a WSL terminal to use the makefile.

-# Deployment

-TODO

-# Troubleshooting

-Common gotchas and resolution

-## ModuleNotFoundError

-When using the [dev container](#dev-container) you may get this error, even after running `pip install`.
-This is because the container builds and installs packages as `root` but runs as `vscode` user (at time of writing).

-To fix this: add the package to [the requirements file](./requirements.txt) then rebuild the container.